Meet The Team

 Our volunteers are at the heart of everything we do.
 We support volunteers through their roles with free training courses, 1-1 support sessions, development opportunities and celebrations throughout the year.
 We have a range of people supporting our projects with a view to either gain skills, develop or give back to the community.
 If you are interested in volunteering, click below to find out what opportunities we could offer you!
 ‘Those who can, do.
 Those who can do more, VOLUNTEER!’

 Who works with us?

-Fiona works with the community, local organisations, schools and businesses to develop and deliver much-needed community engagement projects, volunteer opportunities and career support and advice (often resulting in further education, employment or apprentices).
-Community events and fundraisers are also part of her re-mit which she finds enjoyable as long as the weather is on her side!
+Robert is our Manager at the Trust and leads the staff team, coordinates all our fantastic volunteers and develops our community engagement projects.
+Robert works with, the local community, organisations, schools and businesses to develop and deliver much needed, groups, projects, volunteer opportunities and career support and advice (often resulting in further education, employment or apprentices).
+Community events and fundraisers are also part of his remit which he finds enjoyable as long as the weather is on his side!

 As one of our sessional Community Engagement Coordinators Jess is responsible for the delivery of our ‘Rosewell Grows’ and ‘Wonders of our Woodland’ projects.
 Jess has worked hard to involve and engage members of the community with the outdoors and the ‘Rosewell Grows’ group have recently entered a National Gardening competition, planted lots of wildflowers and built some great raised beds outside the Resource Centre.

-Our second sessional Community Engagement Coordinator can often be found covered in paint, glue and ribbon (but definitely not glitter!)
+Sarah is our Community Engagement Coordinator and can often be found covered in paint, glue and ribbon (but definitely not glitter!)
 Sarah supports our Volunteers and the delivery of our RASCALs Arts and Craft Club, Chatter and Clatter, Kid World Citizen Group and the Friday afternoon group as well as leading the Rosewell Rainbows and Brownies unit!